 Red blood cells contain hemoglobin.
 This is a protein with a lot of iron that gives your blood its red color.
 Your doctor learns if you have anemia and how serious it is by measuring your hemoglobin level.

 If a blood test shows that you have anemia, you will need to decide if you should take drugs to help your body make new red blood cells.
 These drugs are called erythropoiesis-stimulating agents (ESAs).

 ESAs are sometimes used to raise the number of red blood cells to normal, even when a patient does not have severe anemia or symptoms.
 But research shows that the drugs do not help people with chronic kidney disease live longer.
 And when they are used aggressively, they can actually raise the risk of death by causing heart failure, heart attack, or stroke.

 ESAs also cost hundreds of dollars for each dose.
-Your co-payments could be more than $1,500 a year, even if you have Medicare.
+Your co-payments could be more than $1,500 a year, even if you have insurance or Medicare.

 Bottom line: You should consider an ESA only if you have symptoms of anemia, such as feeling tired or short of breath, and you also have a very low hemoglobin level.
 Very low is under 10g/dl.

 If you and your doctor decide to try an ESA, you should take the lowest dose that relieves your symptoms and keeps your hemoglobin level just high enough that you do not need blood transfusions.
 Tell your doctor all your symptoms and talk about how they will improve.

 A second important decision you may have to make is how to treat other health problems you have.
 For example, if you are in the hospital for another condition, a doctor or nurse may wish to give you a “peripherally inserted central catheter” or PICC.
 This is when a catheter, or thin tube, is inserted in your inner elbow and threaded up a vein until it reaches your heart.
 The PICC makes it easier to draw blood for tests and to give drugs and fluids through an IV.